lcpoletto/envconfig/README.md

 }
 ```

-Envconfig has automatic support for CamelCased struct elements when the
+Kvconfig has automatic support for CamelCased struct elements when the
 `split_words:"true"` tag is supplied.
 Without this tag, `AutoSplitVar` above
 would look for an environment variable called `MYAPP_AUTOSPLITVAR`.
 With the
 setting applied it will look for `MYAPP_AUTO_SPLIT_VAR`.
 Note that numbers
 will get globbed into the previous word.
 If the setting does not do the
 right thing, you may use a manual override.

-Envconfig will process value for `ManualOverride1` by populating it with the
+Kvconfig will process value for `ManualOverride1` by populating it with the
 value for `MYAPP_MANUAL_OVERRIDE_1`.
 Without this struct tag, it would have
 instead looked up `MYAPP_MANUALOVERRIDE1`.
 With the `split_words:"true"` tag
 it would have looked up `MYAPP_MANUAL_OVERRIDE1`.